-Stebos is a New York-based stage director, producer, dramaturg, and teaching artist.
+Stebos is a Las Vegas- and New York-based stage director, dramaturg, and teaching artist.
+Currently he is Resident Dramaturg at the Nevada Conservatory Theatre in Las Vegas.
 He is the founder and artistic director of Theatreplots, a company and training ground for actors based on the ensemble model set forth by Anatoly Vasiliev and Jurij Alschitz in Europe.
 From 2013 to 2015 he was Resident Director at The Flea Theater (Jim Simpson, artistic director) in NYC.
 In 2013 and 2015 he was a resident artist of collaborate:create, produced by Forward Flux at Theaterlab and the Center for Performance Research.
-He also serves on the Board of the Pirandello Society of America and of the Chilean theatre company LaMicro Theater.

-After receiving an MFA in Stage Directing from the School of Dramatic Art “Paolo Grassi” in Milan, Italy, he specialized in acting and directing with Jurij Alschitz at the Russian Academy of Dramatic Art (GITIS) in Moscow and worked as stage director in Milan, Parma, and – more recently – in New York City.
+After receiving an MFA in Stage Directing from the School of Dramatic Art “Paolo Grassi” in Milan, Italy, he specialized in acting and directing with Jurij Alschitz at the GITIS (Russian Academy of Dramatic Art) in Moscow and worked as stage director in Milan, Parma, and New York City.
 With Alschitz, he developed his practice as teacher of innovative theatre training methods within the framework of The World Theatre Training Institute.

 Along the way he studied with several master teachers including SITI company (Suzuki/Viewpoints), Antonio Fava (commedia dell’arte), Massimo Navone (Shakespeare / Chekhov), Kuniaki Ida (Lecoq), Richard Gordon (Method), Elio de Capitani (stage directing).
 He was assistant director for artists such as Leon Ingulsrud (SITI company), Gabriele Vacis (Teatro Settimo), Martin Wuttke (Berliner Ensemble), and musical theatre choreographer Franco Miseria.